crass00/ComicStreamer/README.md

 # ComicStream: ToiletStreamer Edition

 ## Help wanted
 There is something missing... yes!
+Not mention the name, which could be better or changed... or the interface design...

 Are you a web magician and able to fix the build in html webcomicbooks reader...